 Birds can seem to be everywhere during the day, flitting among trees, foraging on the ground, visiting feeders and perching on every available stick, post or wire.
-But where do all these birds go at night?
+So, where do all these birds go at night?

 Diurnal and Nocturnal Birds

 Most birds are diurnal, which means they are most active during the day but they typically rest at night.
-Nocturnal birds, such as owls, frogmouths, nighthawks and night-herons, on the other hand, are most active during the night.
+Nocturnal birds, such as owls, frogmouths, nighthawks, and night-herons, on the other hand, are most active during the night.

-They forage, hunt, care for their young, preen and do other activities necessary for survival in the darkest night hours.
+They forage, hunt, care for their young, preen, and do other activities necessary for survival in the darkest night hours.

 How Birds Sleep